rainerpm/CSAssignmentChecker/README.md

 * **r** remove the submission from the class period directory and then move on to the next student's submission.
 * **x** exit the program.
 * **#** number of submissions currently waiting to be run

-### Student Registration
-The easiest way to register students with **CSAC** is to simply create a REGISTER.txt file in each class directory like the one in demo/4/REGISTER.txt.
-Students can also register with **CSAC** by submitting a text file in the format **lastName FirstName ID_emailAddress.py**.
-The contents of the file are irrelevant.

 ### Sending Emails or using the Clipboard
 **CSAC** currently uses the Windows Outlook app (see **emailWithOutlook** function) to email students.
 I used to use the Outlook web app (see **emailWithOutlookSMTP** function), but our school district blocked that functionality.
 The **emailWithGmail** function is also provided.
 The information content of the **CSAC** email can also be accessed via the Windows clipboard (Windows 10 and Windows 11 have a [“Clipboard History” tool](https://www.popsci.com/diy/windows-clipboard-manager/) that allows the Clipboard to store multiple items).
 When sending an email or using the clipboard, you can choose to include a local (i.e. assignment specific) comment from the comments.txt file in the assignments folder or general comment from ASSIGNMENT_GROUPS/commentsLANGUAGE.txt.
 From the comment menu **Comment (g[#], l[#], (o)ne-time comment, (n)o comment)?** choose **g** or **l** to open the global or local comment file in the text editor.
 Append a number to select one of the comments (e.g. **l2** selects **comment 2** from the local comments.txt.